 Review: Ruger Precision Rimfire – The Most Fun $400 You Will Spend

-Packed Full Of Features
+It’s Packed Full Of Features

 The bolt has short or long travel with a simple yet clever design.
 They use a spring steel clip that hits the bolt stop early.
-But you can remove the steel clip and now the bolt will have similar travel like on a big bore rifle short action.
+But you can remove the steel clip so the bolt will have similar travel like on a big bore rifle short action.

 As you see in the photo above there is a small compartment just behind and beneath the bolt.
-This little storage compartment is for keeping the small allen wrench for adjusting the trigger pull weight.
-The RPRR trigger comes set from factory at the lowest pull weight of just 2.25 lbs.
+This little storage compartment is for keeping the small Allen wrench for adjusting the trigger pull weight.
+The RPRR trigger comes set from the factory at the lowest pull weight of just 2.25 lbs.
 You can adjust this up to 5 lbs and you don’t need to remove the chassis to do it.
 You just reach up underneath in front of the trigger guard and there is a small set screw that you turn to adjust the trigger weight.

-Moving a little bit rearward you will notice the RPRR uses an AR style safety selector.
-Unlike an AR, the RPRR uses that diamond shaped stop just below the selector to stop its travel.
-This gives the AR style selector a 45 degree position rather than the stereotypical 90 degree throw you see on ARs.
+Moving a little bit rearward you will notice the RPRR uses an AR-style safety selector.
+Unlike an AR, the RPRR uses that diamond-shaped stop just below the selector to stop its travel.
+This gives the AR-style selector a 45-degree position rather than the stereotypical 90-degree throw you see on ARs.

-Adjustable length of pull and cheek comb height are rather standard.
+Adjustable length of pull and cheek comb height is rather standard.
 But the cheek rest can slide back and forth while the butt pad can be raised and lowered.

 Stock adjustments are made by loosening the single tightening lever.
-However the butt pad height adjustment requires a hex wrench to loosen the bolts and then retighten them after you adjust the height.
+However, the butt pad height adjustment requires a hex wrench to loosen the bolts and then retighten them after you adjust the height.

-The bolt knob is is oversized just like on the bigger Ruger Precision Rifle.
+Just like on the bigger Ruger Precision Rifle, it’s large and easy to grasp.
 As you can see below, the knob is screwed onto the handle so you can easily change the knob if you wanted to.

-They did include a 45 degree slot near the front but the rest are just enlarged holes for weight lightening.
+They did include a 45-degree slot near the front but the rest of the slots are just enlarged holes for weight reduction.

 The barrel is threaded 1/2×28 making it perfect for use with a suppressor.

-Ruger added a 30MOA base for long range shooting.
+Ruger added a 30MOA base for long-range shooting.

-Since the 30MOA base is installed, I could not get a 50 yard zero, my Meopta scope ran out of elevation.
+Since the 30MOA base is installed, I could not get a 50-yard zero, my Meopta scope ran out of elevation.
 See the image below.
 This is my 50 yard zero.
-See where the cross hairs are pointed?
+See where the crosshairs are pointed?
 That is where I have to aim in order for the rounds to hit the red center.
 I switched to my Nikon and was able to zero properly.

 Then when I shoot out to 300 yards I also run out of elevation adjustment so I end up having to hold up.
 The number 8 line is my POA POI.

 As you saw above, I changed out the pistol grip.
-Well the mag release is similar to a 10/22.
+Well, the mag release is similar to a 10/22.
 This means it can work with aftermarket extended mag releases however not all will work.

-The shape of some extended mag releases interfere with the chassis.
-I bought a TacSol mag release but it would not fit the chassis since it is deigned to hug the trigger guard of the 10/22.
+The shape of some extended mag releases interferes with the chassis.
+I bought a TacSol mag release but it would not fit the chassis since it is designed to hug the trigger guard of the 10/22.
 So I ended up using the Archangel extended mag release which has a straighter profile and matches the angle of the RPRR trigger guard.

 Be careful when using an extended mag release.
 Some may block access to the rear receiver bolt.